nganaremba-rem/Windows10Activator/README.md

 # Windows 10 Activator
 1. Connect your PC to Internet
-2. Just run the .bat file with Administrator
+2. Just right click and Run the .bat file as Administrator Done!
-Done!